Askeran17/footbrazil/README.md

 ## Credits

 I was inspired by the "I Think Therefore I Blog" and "Flask Framework" Rosie project at the Code Institute.
-So I partially took the code from each project.

 ### Content